aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 </div>
 ```

-Finally, to subscribe to realtime data, update `ngOnInit` to setup a subscription on app start and update the `restaurants` array when new events are received:
+Finally, to subscribe to realtime data, update `ngOnInit`.
+When the app starts, setup a subscription.
+The subscription will update the `restaurants` array when new events are received:

 ```javascript
 @Component(...)